Avanade/Beef/docs/Entity-Property-Config.md

 Property | Description
 -|-
-`entityFrameworkMapper` | The Entity Framework property `Mapper` class name where `Entity.AutoImplement` is selected.
-A `Mapper` is used to map a data source value to/from a .NET complex `Type` (i.e. class with one or more properties).
 `entityFrameworkIgnore` | Indicates whether the property should be ignored (excluded) from the Entity Framework `Mapper` generated output.

 <br/>